 The Summit recommends wearing the BSA field uniform at Chapel Service, the opening and closing programs as well as travel to and from the site.
-The field uniform is not needed while on the trek or other activities.
+The field uniform is not needed while on the river or other activities.
+Some activities, such as the service projects, require long pants and or long sleeved shirts.
 Follow the personal equipment list provided in this guide (Appendix 1).

-Storage of Gear While on The Trek-
+Storage of Gear While on The River-

 Groups with personal vehicles should store all personal gear not taken on the river in their locked vehicles.
-If you have temperature sensitive items or valuable items you don't wish to leave in your vehicle, work with the Trek Staff to make safe and secure accommodations.
+If you have temperature sensitive items or valuable items you don't wish to leave in your vehicle work with the Aquatics Host and the Trek Manager to make safe and secure accommodations.

 Groups traveling via planes, trains and shuttle vehicles will not have personal vehicles to store items.
 More extensive secure storage will be made available to these groups.
-Work with the Trek Staff to make safe and secure accommodations.
+Work with the Aquatics Host and the Trek Manager to make safe and secure accommodations.